Best Docusign alternatives: Pricing, pros & cons, use cases

 Plans & pricing

-Pricing plans across vendors are usually organized in a couple of ways: by individual or team plans, and by small and large businesses.
+If you are wondering how to evaluate eSignature pricing, you are not alone.
+Pricing plans across vendors are usually organized in a couple of ways: by individual or business plans, and by small and large businesses.
 In addition, many vendors offer either a free trial, freemium plan, or both.
-These are best used to explore the solution, and tend to have limited features.
+These are best used to explore the solution and tend to have limited features.
 Understanding which plan supports your use case will help you avoid selecting an inadequate plan.

-Enterprises need a pricing plan at a scale that matches their usage, otherwise they risk overpaying per user or signature compared to other plans.
-For example, OneSpan’s enterprise pricing plan focuses on flexibility and predictability.
-Customers can move up and down tiers without worrying about over-committing to transaction volume or number of users.
+Enterprises need a pricing plan at a scale that matches their usage.
+Otherwise, they risk overpaying per user or signature compared to other plans.
+For example, OneSpan Sign’s enterprise pricing plan focuses on flexibility and predictability.
+Customers can choose between capacity-based pricing (band) and consumption-based pricing (per transaction).
+This flexibility allows organizations to move up and down tiers without worrying about overcommitting to transaction volume, being penalized for overconsuming, or counting the number of users.

 Ask yourself:

-- How many users will I have this year?
+• How volume of signature transactions will I have this year?

 Customer support